Raphael2308/Global-Chat-Python/README.md

 ## 1. Download

-Click on 'Code' at the top, download as ZIP.
-On your server panel, create a new server and upload the ZIP file into the root directory.
-Extract it, and delete the ZIP file.
-In the directory, there should now be 4 files: `.env.example`, `README.md`, `.gitignore`, `LICENSE.md`, and a folder named `src`.
-You can delete all files except .env.example and the src folder.
+Click on releases in the sidebar on the right-hand side, and click on the latest one at the bottom.
+Under Assets, click on `Global-ChatV?.?.zip`.
+Now, create a Python server, for example, on Pterodactyl, and move this ZIP file into the root directory.
+Unarchive this ZIP file now and move the files inside it to the root directory.
+Delete the ZIP and the unnecessary folder.
+Now you should have 4 files: a folder named `src`, a file named `.env`, `config.json` and `License.md`.

 ## 2. Setup the config files and libraries

 ### 2.1 Setup of the .env file

 First, we will edit the .env file.
-Open the .env.example file and fill in all the information.
+Open the .env file and fill in all the information.
 The comments can assist you.
 Ensure you input the token, database username, and password, etc., without quotation marks.
-Once you've filled everything in, rename the file to `.env`.
+Once you've filled everything in, save your file.
 The file should look something like this:

 ```.env
 TOKEN = ijasodk1239i821